FOR IMMEDIATE RELEASE

 The Language of Beauty—while acknowledging this narrow historical assessment of African art—focuses instead on showcasing the aesthetic evaluations of the communities and makers who produced the works.
 Many sub-Saharan cultures share similar criteria for beauty: symmetry and balance, moderation, clarity, and youthfulness.
-Such determinations, however, go beyond the visual and overlap with an object’s meaning and function.
-Beauty is often tied to goodness and ugliness to immorality.
-These connections are especially apparent in sculptural representations of the human form, particularly idealized images of powerful men—usually equestrians or warriors—and caring women, typically shown as mother-and-child figures.
+Such determinations, however, go beyond the visual and overlap with an object’s meaning.
+Beauty in Africa is indeed often tied to goodness and ugliness to immorality.

 Major funding for The Language of Beauty in African Art is provided by Lilly Endowment Inc., Myrna Kaplan, Gary Metzner and Scott Johnson, Javier Peres and Benoît Wolfrom, and an anonymous donor.